freddyvega/firefox-node/README-short.txt

-Selenium Node configured to run Firefox
+Selenium Node configured to run 5 instances of Firefox